na-na-hi/renget/archive/KaruKaruBagOfGoodies.md

 !!!
 Danger This is not a copy-paste jailbreak.
 I've given you the template you can freely modify based on your liking.
 I will constantly update the rentry with information.

 -> **KaruKaru's Bag of Goodies** <-
--> *Newest update: minor modificationt to gaslighting prompt to strengthen the effects.
-Added more explanation of the XML tag usage.*<-
+-> *Newest update: minor modificationt to gaslighting prompt, again.
+Also added more alternative words use other than ban (check how to use ban XML tag for brief explanation)*<-

--> Currently working on: Finding a better tag for ban, messing around with JB because Claude's filter got strengthen...
-Again. <-
+-> Currently STILL working on: Finding a better tag for ban, messing around with JB because Claude's filter got strengthen...
+Again.
+And it just keeps on getting stronger to be honest. <-

 ***
 -> Hello, I am KaruKaru~ I've been messing around with JBs for 2 to 3 days I managed to make an universal jailbreak for gpt and claude (API model and claude.ai/clewd included)! <-